The Best Snow Goggles of 2023: Tested

 A Colorado-based tester—our hardest to please—appreciated the goggles’ peripherals but felt the field of vision “didn’t live up to the hype.”
 He also commented that the lens shape caused a hotspot on his nose bridge, a problem he didn’t experience with more traditionally shaped lenses.
 (Pro tip: Try goggles on with your helmet!)

-Critiques aside, our hard-to-please tester loved Smith’s MAG interchangeable lens system, which uses eight magnetic contact points and two locking points.
-The locking mechanisms give the 4D MAG a stronger connection between frame and lens than the Anon M4, but the lens system isn’t as fast to swap out on the chairlift.
-Our test crew loved the light-filtering ChromaPop lenses, Smith’s proprietary lens tech that boosts color, clarity and definition.
+Critiques aside, our hard-to-please tester loved Smith's MAG interchangeable lens system, which uses eight magnetic contact points and two locking points.
+The locking mechanisms give the 4D MAG a strong connection between frame and lens, but the lens system isn't as fast to swap out on the chairlift.
+Still, our test crew loved the light-filtering ChromaPop lenses, Smith's proprietary lens tech that boosts color, clarity and definition.

-Bottom Line: A medium-size goggle with an innovative lens, the Smith 4D MAG ChromaPop Snow Goggles lets riders take in a wide peripheral field of view.
+Bottom Line: A medium-size goggle with an innovative lens, the Smith 4D MAG ChromaPop let riders take in a wide peripheral field of view to nail their line every time.

 Testing Stats: